 Proposed LSM legislation

-Mr. M. Davis asked Ms. Ruth Burke to give an overview of legislation that the Friends of the Cabildo got introduced regarding the Director and LSM Board.
-One was that the Board terms be staggered terms instead of being concurrent with the Lt.
+Mr. M. Davis asked Ms. Ruth Burke to give an overview of legislation that the Friends of the Cabildo introduced regarding the LSM Board.
+One was that the Board terms be staggered instead of being concurrent with the Lt.
 Governor.
 Also, the FOC hopes to strengthen the credentials of the Board members.
 Ms. Burke has been working with Randy Davis, Anne Redd, and Philip Woollam regarding the legislation.
 FOC and the LMF looked at other Boards' best practices in creating the proposed legislation.

 The number of organizational representatives on the Board would increase to 13 out of 21 members.
 At-large Lt.
 Governor appointees would be reduced to 8.
-Two seats would be added for the Capitol Park Museum Friends group and there would now be two representatives on the Board, each from FOC and LMF.
+Two seats would be added for the Capitol Park Museum Friends group; and there would now be two representatives on the Board, each from FOC and LMF.
 In addition, the Board would advise DCRT and LSM staff on the State budget process, which goes hand in hand with increasing the qualifications of Board members.
 In addition, the legislation would strengthen the qualifications for future museum Directors.
 The Board would form a search committee, create qualifications and provide three candidates to send to the Lt.
 Governor.

 Because the museum Director is an unclassified civil servant, it is sometimes hard to get qualified Directors at a somewhat low salary.
 This legislation would enable the Board to supplement the Director’s salary.
-Ms. Ewing said the legislation currently reads that the museum Director must have 10 years’ experience in museums and curatorship.
+Ms. Ewing said the legislation currently reads that the museum Director must have 10 years’ experience in administration and curatorship.
 She asked if that is still included in the museum legislation.
 Ms. Burke said the Board would establish the criteria for the museum Director qualifications and that would change with each situation.
 Ms. Ewing said she wishes the LSM Board had been made aware of this new proposed legislation.
 She felt it would have been a nice courtesy to have been advised in advance.

-Mr. Adams said he has been on the Board a long time and feels that a 2-year term versus the current 4-year term could limit his and Ms. Leckelt's representative organizations as often they are unable to get anyone else willing to give the time needed to be a Board member.
+Mr. Adams said he has been on the Board a long time and feels that two 4-year terms versus the current unlimited 4-year terms could limit his and Ms. Leckelt's representative organizations as often they are unable to get anyone else willing to give the time needed to be a Board member.
 Dr. Perret said he doesn't like the director being able to be hired and fired at will by the Lt.
 Governor.
 Mr. R. Davis said the Lt.
 Governor could not support the part of the legislation that would have allowed the Board to decide on the hiring and firing of the Director.

 Director’s Report

 Mr. Tullos gave a PowerPoint presentation on the status of the LSM.
 The LSM has suffered more budget cuts this year and there will be more next year.
 The good news is that the LSM is planning to reintroduce our New Orleans jazz collection in the Old U.S. Mint.
 Greg Lambousy is leading the exhibits team and Karen Leathem is working on the history behind the collection.
 We plan to have it installed by 2017.
-At that point, we will be able to charge admission for the Mint.
+At that point, it is hoped we will be able to charge admission for the Mint.
 The exhibit will be developed and built totally in-house.

 We are still working on a collections catalog.
 LSM staff is also planning to have a Napoleon Room at the Cabildo.
-The Saints’ 50th anniversary is coming up in late 2016 and the museum in Natchitoches hopes to this.
+The Saints’ 50th anniversary is coming up in late 2016 and the museum in Natchitoches hopes to commemorate this in some manner.
 LSM still needs a cash match to wrap up the colonial documents digitization project.
 LSM is also planning to re-design of the Cabildo exhibits.